FIX: Windows Voice Recorder couldn’t save this recording

 We couldn’t save this recording.
 It looks like the autosaved file was deleted before you finished recording it

-If you are facing this error, here is a guide explaining how to fix it on your computer.
+If you are facing these errors, or the Windows voice recorder crashes, here is a guide explaining how to fix it on your computer.

-What to do if Windows 10 Voice Recorder won’t save recordings
+What can I do if Voice Recorder app won’t save recordings?

 1. Use a third-party audio recorder